 Reasons Why People Become Entrepreneurs

-There are many reasons why someone would want to start their own business.
+There are many reasons why someone would want to start their own business and platforms like Whop make it easier to turn those ideas into reality.

 According to Guidant Financial, about 29% of entrepreneurs say they chose this path because they wanted to be their own boss.
 This is constantly the number one reason why entrepreneurs start their businesses.

-The second most popular reason entrepreneurs start their businesses (about 17%) is that they are dissatisfied with corporate America.
+The second most popular reason entrepreneurs start their businesses (about 17%) is that they are dissatisfied with corporate America and it requires no degree to start a business.
 And a third reason is to pursue their passions (16%).

 Top Challenges for Entrepreneurs